adeshkadambi/EgoVizML/FAQ.md

 ### AssertionError: Torch not compiled with CUDA enabled

-This usually occurs when running the detic model.
+This usually occurs as a result of running `poetry install` which ends up installing torch without cuda.

 1. Uninstall torch and torchvision.